wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 3. Example form using WooCommerce Poor Guys Swiss Knife and WooCommerce Rich Guys Swiss Knife

 == Changelog ==

+= 1.9.6 =

+* Enhancement: Better handling of min/max/step allowing 0 quantity in cart in all contexts.

 = 1.9.5 =